-Eliminate the stigma of being disabled through creating design that celebrates individuality and embraces our identity
+Eliminate the stigma of being disabled through celebrating individuality and embracing identities.

 why design a cane?